-The UK has always had a sizable migrant population, with many coming over the years to work, study or join family members.
+The UK has always had a sizable migrant population, with many coming over the years to work, study, or join family members in the UK.
 However, the percentage of foreign-born residents in the UK is lower than in many other European countries.

 Around 9% of the UK population are from overseas.
 Over half of these are EU citizens.
 Most live in the more populated big cities, with around 35% of the UK migrant population living in London.

 Following the Brexit vote in 2016 the UK has now left the European Union, although there will be a transition period in place until the end of 2020.
 After this, EU/EFTA citizens will be subject to the same visa requirements as third-country nationals.

 The UK Home Office is the government department responsible for dealing with visas and immigration in the UK.

 Whether you need a UK visa depends on: